10 Signs That Indicate That Your Partner Is a Pathological Liar

 6. They avoid confrontation

-When you recognize signs of a pathological liar and decide it’s time to address the issue, it likely will not go as you plan when you confront the compulsive liar.
+When you recognize signs of a pathological liar and decide it’s time to address the issue, it likely will not go as you planned when confronting the compulsive liar.

 Someone who habitually lies is not going to come clean with the truth.

-These individuals lie merely to lie with no emotional attachment, no motive.
+These individuals lie merely to lie with no emotional attachment or motive.
 It’s part of who they are.
-In some cases, you might find a response along the lines of, “do you believe I’m capable of such a thing?”
+Sometimes, you might find a response like, “do you believe I’m capable of such a thing?”

 There’s no actual participation in the confrontation and no answer to your question.
 They sidestep.